Table of Contents

 - Another way is using baking soda.
 Mix baking soda with water, wipe the inside, and let it sit for a few minutes before cleaning.
 This helps remove both the smell and stuck food.

-Prerequisites To Clean Clean Microwave Burnt Smell:
+Prerequisites To Clean a Microwave Burnt Smell:

 - Water